spectrocloud/librarium/docs/docs-content/clusters/cluster-management/update-k8s-cluster.md

 ![Image that shows how to select version 1.0.0 of the cluster profile](/tutorials/deploy-cluster-profile-updates/clusters_cluster-management_deploy-cluster-profile-updates_rollback-cluster-profile-version.png)

 Click **Save** to confirm your changes.
-Palette will now make the changes required for the cluster to return to the state specified in version **1.0.0**.
-Once your changes have completed, Palette will mark your layers with the green status indicator.
+Palette now makes the changes required for the cluster to return to the state specified in version **1.0.0** of your cluster profile.
+Once your changes have completed, Palette marks your layers with the green status indicator.

 ![Image that shows completed cluster profile updates](/tutorials/deploy-cluster-profile-updates/clusters_cluster-management_deploy-cluster-profile-updates_completed-cluster-updates.png)

 Click on the URL for port **:8080** to access the Hello Universe application.
-The landing page of the application now indicates that the application has returned to its original format and is no longer connected to the API server.
+The landing page of the application now indicates that the application has returned to its original state and is no longer connected to the API server.

 ![Image that shows the cluster overview of the Hello Universe Frontend Cluster](/tutorials/deploy-cluster-profile-updates/clusters_cluster-management_deploy-cluster-profile-updates_hello-universe-without-api.png)